kbhedi715881/notes/README.md

 In more detail but still concise:
 "Optimize for readability and maintainability before prematurely optimizing for speed.
 Write modular and well-structured code that's easy to understand and modify.
 As Donald Knuth wisely said, overemphasis on efficiency early in development can lead to complex, hard-to-debug systems.
 Always measure and profile before making performance optimizations, as they might not always be where you expect them to be.
 Ultimately, a solid foundation laid with good design principles tends to yield better overall performance and adaptability."

+# 2024-01-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+This applies to coding as it does to art and design; strive to write clean, concise, and readable code that solves problems efficiently.
+Remember that what you build today may be maintained by others tomorrow, or even yourself months later.
+Thus, clarity and simplicity are key virtues in crafting enduring and maintainable software."

+In practical terms, this could mean favoring well-named variables and functions, avoiding unnecessary complexity, adhering to established coding standards and patterns, and constantly refactoring to improve the structure of your code without changing its external behavior.
+Always aim to make your code easy to understand and modify for both humans and computers alike.